CosmoLike/cocoa/README.md

     "${CONDA_PREFIX}"/bin/git clone --depth 1 https://github.com/CosmoLike/cocoa.git --branch v4.0-beta1 cocoa
     cd ./cocoa/Cocoa

-*This will download a release and not the latest commit (more stable!)*.
+*This will download the latest release, not the latest commit (more stable!)*.

 :interrobang: If the user is a developer, then type the following instead *(at your own risk!)*